GioF71/listenbrainz-mpd-docker/README.md

 MPD_PASSWORD|MPD password, alternative to `MPD_PASSWORD_FILE`
 MPD_PASSWORD_FILE|MPD password file, alternative to `MPD_PASSWORD`
 LISTENBRAINZ_MPD_LOG|Log level (trace,debug,info,warn,error,off)
-PUID|Run the application using that uid, defaults to `1000` PGID|Run the application using that gid, defaults to `1000`
+GENRE_AS_FOLKSONOMY|Submit genre tags on the played songs as folksonomy tags GENRE_SEPARATOR|Split genres at the given separator character, defaults to `;` PUID|Run the application using that uid, defaults to `1000` PGID|Run the application using that gid, defaults to `1000`